JakeSteam/blog-programming/_posts/2024-07-26-how-to-make-cutouts-in-jetpack-compose-boxes.md

   - Graphics
 ---

-At work recently we needed to have a semi-circular "cutout" from a rectangle containing content.
+At work recently we needed to have a semi-circular "cutout" from a rectangular box containing content.
 This was surprisingly tricky, so here's an easy way to cut out arbitrary shapes from a Jetpack Compose `Box`!

----

 All code in this post is available [as a GitHub repo](https://github.com/JakeSteam/ComposeCutoutsPOC/blob/main/app/src/main/java/uk/co/jakelee/composetestbed/ComposeIndents.kt).

 ## How does a cutout work

-Stripping away all the surrounding code that just provides a working space, the actually functional code is:
+Stripping away all the boilerplate code, the actually useful bit is:

 ```
 Box(modifier = Modifier